cjb/codex-blackboard/README.md

 codex-blackboard
 ================

 Meteor app for coordating solving for our MIT Mystery Hunt team.
-To run:
+To run, first obtain the password for our google drive account.
+Then:

     $ cd codex-blackboard
+    $ echo '{ "password":"<password here>" }' > settings.json
-    $ meteor
+    $ meteor --settings settings.json
     <browse to localhost:3000>

+If you don't have the google drive password, you can just omit the `settings.json` file and the `--settings` option to meteor; the app will skip all the google drive integration steps.

-Note that your code is pushed live to the server as you make changes, so you can just leave meteor running.
+Your code is pushed live to the server as you make changes, so you can just leave `meteor` running.
 Occassionally we make changes to the database schema -- add new sample data, change how things are organized, etc.
 In those cases:

     $ meteor reset
-    $ meteor
+    $ meteor --settings settings.json

 will wipe the old database and start afresh.